aaronicsubstances/code-augmentor/README.md

 7. Else sample project directory name has *-sync* suffix, in which case Code Augmentor will complain/fail with (normal) error that files are now out of sync.
 Investigate `generated` subdirectory beside build.xml, and some text files and shell scripts should be present.

    a.
-CHANGE-SUMMARY.txt - contains all paths in `src`, or paths in `tempSrc` with out-of-sync changes
+CHANGE-SUMMARY.txt - contains paths in `src` or `tempSrc` with out-of-sync changes

    b.
 CHANGE-DETAILS.json - contains location information on what actually changed.